mia-zhao/blog-to-epub/README.md

-# Blog to Epub
+# Blog to EPUB

-A chrome extension to convert blogs to Epub easily.
+A chrome extension to convert blogs to EPUB easily.